raneamri/nextop/README.md

 While naming your connection isn't required, it is greatly recommended to name connections if you're monitoring multiple.
 Grouping is also optional, and not grouping your connections has no repercussions.

-Upon successful connection, instance will be written in config for easy access in the future.
+Upon successful connection, an instance will be written in config for easy access in the future.

 ## Interface
 ### Controls
-Will add
+View menu.

 ### Configs
-If NEXTOP is called for the first time with no arguments, you will be sent directly to this page:
+If Nextop is called for the first time with no arguments, you will be sent directly to this page:

 ![ConfigPage](https://github.com/raneamri/nextop/blob/main/img/config.png)